fomichev/pycryptobox/README.md

 Your sensitive information is stored in the `private/cryptobox` file, encrypted via AES; key is derived from your password using PBKDF2.

-When `cbedit` generates HTML, it parses your data, merges it with JSON patterns from include/ directory (more on this later), encrypts it using AES/PBKDF2 and puts this information into HTML page.
+When `cbedit` generates HTML, it asks your password, decrypts `private/cryptbox`file and merges it with JSON patterns from `include/` directory (more on this later), encrypts it using AES/PBKDF2 and puts this information into HTML page.
 Later on, when you open it in the browser, it will ask your password and decrypt attached database on the fly.
+So, your sensitive information is never exposed in plain text.

 ... go on ...

+## Extending / Adding new site (includes)

 ## Bookmarklets

 TODO: Describe why and what they do...

-## Extending / Adding new site

 # Required python modules:

 - install pip